SuperOfficeDocs/superoffice-docs/docs/api/diary/entity/create-recurring-appointment-entity.md

 ---
 title: How to create a recurring appointment (data layer)
 uid: create_recurring_appointment_entity
-description: How to create a recurring appointment using entities
+description: How to create a recurring appointment using entities.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 05.11.2016
+so.date: 11.04.2021
-keywords: diary, entity
-so.topic: howto
+keywords: diary, calendar, appointment, API, entity, AppointmentMatrix, RecurrencePattern, RecurrenceDailyPattern so.topic: howto
 # so.envir:
 # so.client: